 How to Encourage Children to Eat Leafy Greens

 The kale and spinach smoothie is a great way to introduce your child to leafy greens without too much fuss.
-The taste of the greens in the smoothie is almost non existant.
-If your child does taste the greens, start with more spinach than kale as it is milder in flavor.
+The taste of the greens in the smoothie is almost nonexistent.
+If your child does taste the greens, start with more spinach than kale, as it is milder in flavor.
 Here are a few tips to encourage the eating of greens in your household:

 - Allow your children to help make the smoothie, salad, side dish, etc. Ownership in making a dish goes a long way!

-- Make a big deal about them eating a grown-up food (something that many kids won't eat).
+- Make a big deal about them eating grown-up food (something that many kids won't eat).

 - Grow the food yourself in your garden and allow your child to plant the vegetable and harvest it.